Investments appraisal – Payback, NPV and IRR

 What are some common mistakes that people make?

 There are two things that managers need to be aware of when using NPV.
 The first is that it can be hard to explain to others.
-The discounted value of future cash flows — not a phrase that trips easily off the nonfinancial tongue but it’s worth the extra effort to explain and present NPV because of its superiority as a method.
-Any investment that passes the net present value test will increase shareholder value, and any investment that fails would (if carried out anyway), actually hurt the company and its shareholders.
+The discounted value of future cash flows is not a phrase that trips easily off the nonfinancial tongue.
+Still, it’s worth the extra effort to explain and present NPV because of its superiority as a method.
+Any investment that passes the net present value test will increase shareholder value, and any investment that fails would (if carried out anyway) actually hurt the company and its shareholders.

-The second thing managers need to keep in mind is that the calculation is based on several assumptions and estimates, which means there’s lots of room for error.
-You can mitigate the risks by double-checking your estimates and doing sensitivity analysis after you’ve done your initial calculation.
+The second thing managers need to remember is that the calculation is based on several assumptions and estimates, which means there’s lots of room for error.
+You can mitigate the risks by double-checking your estimates and performing sensitivity analysis after you’ve done your initial calculation.

 There are three places where you can make misestimates that will drastically affect the end results of your calculation.
-First, is the initial investment.
+First is the initial investment.
 Do you know what the project or expenditure is going to cost?
-If you’re buying a piece of equipment that has a clear price tag, there’s no risk.
-But if you’re upgrading your IT system and are making estimates about employee time and resources, the timeline of the project, and how much you’re going to pay outside vendors, the numbers can have great variance.
+There’s no risk if you’re buying a piece of equipment with a precise price tag.
+But if you’re upgrading your IT system and are making estimates about employee time and resources, the timeline of the project, and how much you will pay outside vendors, the numbers can have significant variance.

 Second, there are risks related to the discount rate.
-You are using today’s rate and applying it to future returns so there’s a chance that say, in Year Three of the project, the interest rates will spike and the cost of your funds will go up.
+You are applying today’s rate to future returns, so there’s a chance that interest rates will spike in Year Three of the project, increasing the cost of your funds.
 This would mean your returns for that year will be less valuable than you initially thought.

-Third, this is where people often make mistakes in estimating, you need to be relatively certain about the projected returns of your project.
-“Those projections tend to be optimistic because people want to do the project or they want to buy the equipment”.
+Third, this is where people often make mistakes in estimating.
+You need to be relatively certain about your project’s projected returns.
+“Those projections tend to be optimistic because people want to do the project or they want to buy the equipment.”

-The IRR is the rate at which the project breaks even and it’s commonly used by financial analysts in conjunction with net present value, or NPV.
+The IRR is the rate at which the project breaks even, and it’s commonly used by financial analysts in conjunction with net present value, or NPV.
 That’s because the two methods are similar but use different variables.
-With NPV you assume a particular discount rate for your company, then calculate the present value of the investmen.
-But with IRR you calculate the actual return provided by the project’s cash flows, then compare that rate of return with your company’s hurdle rate (how much it mandates that investments return).
+With NPV, you assume a particular discount rate for your company and then calculate the present value of the investment.
+But with IRR, you calculate the actual return from the project’s cash flows, then compare that return with your company’s hurdle rate (how much it mandates investments return).
 If the IRR is higher, it’s a worthwhile investment.

 How is it calculated?

 It’s not a straightforward calculation.
-For example, say you’re proposing a $3,000 investment that will bring in $1,300 in cash for each of the following three years.
+For example, say you’re proposing a $3,000 investment to bring in $1,300 cash for the following three years.
 You can’t just use the $3,900 total cash flow to figure the rate of return because it’s spread out over three years.
-Instead, you’ll have to use an iterative process where you try different hurdle rates (or annual interest rates) until your NPV is equal to zero.
+Instead, you’ll have to use an iterative process where you try different hurdle rates (or annual interest rates) until your NPV equals zero.

-Luckily, you can easily calculate IRR in Excel or on a financial calculator.
-“There’s no point in going through the math, because it’s always done electronically”.
+You can easily calculate IRR in Excel or on a financial calculator.
+“There’s no point in going through the math because it’s always done electronically”.

 How do companies use it?

 The downside is that IRR is much more conceptual than NPV.
-With NPV you’ve quantified the contribution to the overall company: Assuming all of the assumptions are correct, this project will bring in $2 million.
+With NPV, you’ve quantified the contribution to the overall company.
+Assuming all assumptions are correct, this project will bring in $2 million.
 IRR doesn’t give you real dollars.
 Similarly, it doesn’t address the issues of scale.
-For example, an IRR of 20% doesn’t tell you anything about the amount of money you’ll get.
-Is it 20% of $1 million dollars?
-Or of $1?
+For example, an IRR of 20% doesn’t tell you anything about the money you’ll get.
+Is it 20% of 1 million dollars?
+Or for $1?
 You don’t have to be a math whiz to know there’s a big difference between the two.

 What mistakes do people make when using IRR?

 The biggest mistake is to use IRR exclusively.
 It’s much better to analyze a project using at least one of the other methods — NPV and/or payback.
-Using it alone could lead you to make a poor decision about where to invest your company’s hard-earned dollars, especially when comparing projects that have different durations.
-Say you have a one-year project that has an IRR of 20% and a 10-year project with an IRR of 13%.
-If you were basing your decision on IRR, you might favor the 20% IRR project.
+Using it alone could lead you to make a poor decision about where to invest your company’s hard-earned dollars, especially when comparing projects with different durations.
+Say you have a one-year project with an IRR of 20% and a 10-year project with an IRR of 13%.
+You might favour the 20% IRR project if you based your decision on IRR.
 But that would be a mistake.
 You’re better off getting an IRR of 13% for 10 years than 20% for one year if your corporate hurdle rate is 10% during that period.

-Still, it’s a good rule of thumb to always use IRR in conjunction with NPV so that you’re getting a more complete picture of what your investment will give back.
+Still, it’s a good rule of thumb to always use IRR in conjunction with NPV to get a more complete picture of what your investment will give back.

 How can we help you?